-With a background working in senior communications roles at Board and ministerial level, I understand the importance of setting clear executive coaching objectives that align with business needs.
-And I know what it’s like to lead teams in complex, fast moving workplaces.
+With a background working in senior communications roles at Board and ministerial level, I know what it’s like to lead teams in complex, fast moving environments.

-I help leaders to identify their authentic leadership style, feel more confident, improve their team’s performance (including where it’s already strong), deal with challenging stakeholders and clients and to maximise their strengths.
+I help leaders to identify their authentic leadership style, feel more confident, improve their team’s performance (including where it’s already strong), deal with challenging stakeholders and clients and maximise their strengths.

 I’ve answered some of the questions you might have about executive coaching here but for a no-obligation conversation about how I could work with you or people in your organisation, please contact me.